Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/country-ambassadors/handout.md

 Country ambassadors help:

-* identify universities and institutional contacts
+* identify universities, schools, and other useful contacts
 * make outreach more culturally and linguistically appropriate
 * explain local conditions, needs, and constraints
 * build trust with educational and research partners